SupraTHICC/homelab-setup/README.md

         - 32400:32400
     restart: unless-stopped
 ```
-Deploy the stack but this time instead of going to Plex in a browser, open CMD/PS and enter the following `ssh -L32400:localhost:32400 your-username@serverIP`.
+Deploy the stack but this time instead of going to Plex in a browser, open a new CMD/PS and enter the following `ssh -L32400:localhost:32400 your-username@serverIP`.
 This will create a tunnel into your server, and you can now configure Plex.
-Once you're at `http://serverIP:32400` you'll need to create an account, if you don't currently have one, and then give your server a name once you've claimed it.
+Once you're at `http://serverIP:32400/web` you'll need to create an account, if you don't currently have one, and then give your server a name once you've claimed it.
 When adding your libaries, make sure to point the movies library to `/media/movies` and the TV library to `/media/tv`.
-I haven't change much settings wise in Plex, other than allowing others access to my media.
+I haven't changed much settings wise in Plex, other than allowing others access to my media.
 A couple of settings you should look at is "scan my library automatically" and remote access, other than that I usually leave all the settings on default.

 # Homarr